-- (1) Pursuant to 28 U.S.C. § 651 et seq., the Court encourages mediation and neutral evaluation as alternative dispute resolution ("ADR") procedures.
+(1) Pursuant to 28 U.S.C. § 651 et seq., the Court encourages mediation and neutral evaluation as alternative dispute resolution ("ADR") procedures.
 Parties must consider using ADR procedures at an appropriate point in the litigation.
-Parties may engage in ADR with or without the assistance of the Court. - (A) Mediation is a non-binding process in which an impartial third party assists the parties in reaching an agreed settlement.
-The mediator may spend time meeting
+Parties may engage in ADR with or without the assistance of the Court.

-- separately and privately with any party during a settlement conference. - (B) Neutral evaluation is a non-binding process in which the parties present summaries of their cases to an evaluator, who assesses the parties' legal positions and provides them with an impartial evaluation of the case.
+- (A) Mediation is a non-binding process in which an impartial third party assists the parties in reaching an agreed settlement.
+A settlement conference is mediation conducted by a judicial officer.
+A mediator may confer separately and privately with any party during a session. - (B) Neutral evaluation is a non-binding process in which the parties present summaries of their cases to an evaluator, who assesses the parties' legal positions and provides them with an impartial evaluation of the case.
 The evaluator may help the parties identify areas of agreement, provide case planning guidance, and assist in negotiating a settlement. - (2) The Chief Deputy Clerk of Court must annually prepare a statement for the Chief Judge regarding the District's use of ADR procedures.